Kirov wolf attacks: 1946–1951

 Between 1946 and 1950, wolf attacks had become a serious problem in several of the Kirov Oblast's districts, namely Darovskiy, Lebiazhskiy, Sovetskiy, Nolinskiy, Khalturinskiy and Orichevskiy.
 Hunters killed 560 wolves in the Kirov Oblast in 1946, which was considered an unusually high harvest.
-Within the next three years, Kirov hunters, with the help of hunters from Moscow, managed to kill 1,520 wolves, a task which was rendered difficult by the near lack of transportation to rural settlements in the post war period.
+Within the next three years, Kirov hunters, with the help of hunters from Moscow, managed to kill 1,520 wolves, a task which was rendered difficult by the near lack of transportation to rural settlements in the post-war period.

 Wolves appeared in the Rusanovo settlement in 1947 and killed a small girl and 13-year-old Veniamin Fokin during the August–September period.
 A wolf also carried off a small girl, who was with several older girls at a threshing floor.
 Near the Cherniadievo village of the Rusanovskiy district, 2 wolves attacked Anna Mikheeva and her mother who were treating linen on a field.
-The mother managed to repel an attack against her with a sheaf, though her daughter was caught.
+The mother managed to repel an attack against her with a sheaf, though her daughter was taken.
 A blood trail led to some thick juniper bushes, where Anna was found with a wounded throat and some flesh of her stomach eaten.
 A special brigade of hunters arrived to deal with the Rusanovskiy wolves and the attacks ceased in that area.
 Between the July to August period of 1948, 9 children aged 7–12 had been killed.
 On November 17, 1948, in the Nolinskiy district, 8-year-old Svetlana Tueva was carried 1 km into a forest by 5 wolves while walking from school with two other girls and a man.
 The man escaped by climbing a tree, while the other girls ran back to the school.
 A search of the forest concluded with the discovery of Svetlana's coat.
 In the July to August period of 1950, 3 girls and a boy aged 3–6 were killed in the Lebiazhskiy district.